starcoinorg/starcoin-cookbook/docs/03-move/98-move-examples/01-create-a-new-token.md

 # Create a new Token

-In this chapter, we will focus on how to create a custom non-fungible token on the Starcoin blockchain.
+In this chapter, we will focus on how to create a custom token on the Starcoin blockchain.
 Let's get started.

 ## Required